-What if I am receiving benefits but think I can go back to work?
+What if I am receiving SSDI benefits but think I can go back to work?

-If you are receiving Social Security Disability (SSD) benefits, the Social Security Administration (SSA), you have an opportunity to decide whether you are able to work and whether working is the right thing for you.
+If you are receiving Social Security Disability Income (SSDI) benefits, you have an opportunity to decide whether you are able to work and whether working is the right thing for you.
 The program is called a Trial Work Period (TWP).

 Earnings trigger an SSD trial work period